Legionella in Health Care Settings

 - Conduct a facility risk assessment to identify where Legionella and other opportunistic waterborne pathogens could grow and spread in the facility water system

 - Develop and implement a water management plan that considers the toolkit provided by the Centers for Disease Control and Prevention - The plan should include control measures such as physical controls, temperature management, disinfectant level control, visual inspections, and environmental testing for pathogens

 - Specify testing protocols and acceptable ranges for control measures, and document the results of testing and corrective actions taken when control limits are not maintained

-Healthcare facilities are expected to comply with CMS requirements to protect the health and safety of patients.
+Health care facilities are expected to comply with CMS requirements to protect the health and safety of patients.
 Those facilities unable to demonstrate measures to minimize the risk of Legionella growth, and ultimately Legionnaires’ disease, are at risk of citation for noncompliance with the CMS Conditions of Participation.
-The KDHE Health Facilities program will be surveying healthcare facilities deemed to participate in Medicare for compliance with the requirements listed in this memorandum, as well, and will cite non-compliance accordingly.
+The KDHE Health Facilities program will be surveying health care facilities deemed to participate in Medicare for compliance with the requirements listed in the memorandum and will cite non-compliance accordingly.

 - Requirement to Reduce Legionella Risk in Healthcare Facility Water Systems to Prevent Cases and Outbreaks of Legionnaires’ Disease (PDF)